 Keywords: Social Networks, Genre Prediction, Relationship Mining, Social Network Analysis, Network Theory.

-Abstract: Network studies connections within large group of objects.
+Abstract: Networks study connections within large groups of objects.
 The anlaysis of how vertices are linked by edges has revealed many unexpected features of large systems.
-In this paper we apply network theory in the field of literature world and explore how well social network features perform in literary analysis.
+In this paper we apply network theory in the field of literature and explore how well social network features perform in literary analysis of theatrical genres.
 (Enough???)

-1 INTRODUCTION(Rephrase)
+1 INTRODUCTION

+In literary studies, the three key areas of research could be defined as philology (the study of words), bibliography (the study of books as objects), and criticism (the evaluation or interpretation of literary meaning).
+Particularly since the advent of New Criticism, "the basic task of literary scholarship has been close reading of texts" [Moretti], which builds textual interpretations from precise study of specific words.
+Computational approaches to literature offer an alternate methodology for the work of literary study without close reading.
+"Distant reading" takes many forms, but for it to produce new literary insights, it must provide information about literary texts which is not easily accessible by reading them, and must do so for more texts than it is feasible for a person to read.
+Our paper presents a distant reading method which may aid in the task of literary criticism: using network graph analysis on social networks generated from the scripts of plays.

-Social network analysis has gained considerable interest in recent years as a way of studying inter-relationships among indivials.
+Social network analysis is well-established as a way to study social groups.
 In most approaches, the relationships between social actors are modeled as a graph, allowing a variety of new and existing graph algorithms to be applied.
-Applying social networks for literary analysis, play graphs have been widely studied, wherein nodes represent characters, and edges represent interaction between pairs of characters in the play.
+Social network analysis has been less often applied to literary works, but some scholars have created networks of plays wherein nodes represent characters, and edges represent interaction between pairs of characters in the play.
+Because these plays graphs are handmade for a very small number of plays, however, almost no work has been done to study the ability of mathematical properties of network graphs to predict features of a play.
+We address this gap by exploring correlations between the mathematical properties of the networks and dramatic genre.

 Properties of social graphs are described with respect to two levels: ‘global graph metrics’ and ‘local graph metrics’.
-Global graph metrics consider the characteristic of the graph as a whole e.g., its diameter, mean node distance, betweenness, size of the giant component, clusters, small-worldness [8], etc., whereas the ‘local metrics’ relate to the features native to individual nodes such as degree, neighborhood, etc..
-Although they are well-defined, little work has been done to study the ability of these metrics to predict the genre of a play.

-We explore correlations between the mathematical properties of the networks and dramatic genre.
-We argue that the basic graph of a play reveals a great deal of information about the play and in fact is able to predict the genre of play using the social netwrok metrics.
+Global graph metrics consider the characteristic of the graph as a whole e.g., its diameter, mean node distance, betweenness, size of the giant component, clusters, small-worldness [8], etc., whereas the ‘local metrics’ relate to the features native to individual nodes such as degree, neighborhood, etc. Focusing on global graph metrics, we argue that the basic graph of a play reveals a great deal of information about the play and that social network metrics are, in fact, able to predict a play’s genre.